nikhilash6/ComfyUi-Untwisting-RoPE/documentation/unofficial_extensions.md

 Conceptually inspired by [CACTIF's similarity-filtered attention](https://arxiv.org/abs/2505.16360), but implemented here as a lightweight token-local V-space gate.

-## `attention_entropy_scaling`

-Scales the target's variance of the attention-score `QKᵀ` towards the reference's.
-It does not compute the full Shannon entropy and uses a Gram-matrix approximation as a cheaper entropy-like signal.

-Can work well at full strength for making images look cleaner.

 ## `variance_gated_v_adain`

 Applies AdaIN to the target V tensor but only on reference channels with high variance.